O-LAP/home/quick-start.md

 Update the `Design.js` file to make only the version update change.
 ** Modify the version number in at `"version": "x.y.z",`(line 11) inside `Design.js`  **
 *** x.y.z (x: major changes; y: minor changes; z: tweaks)   (more details)[https://semver.org/] ***
-In the update commit use following syntax for commit message `publishing update <design version number>` That's it!
+In the update commit use following syntax for commit message `publishing update <design version number>`
+That's it!

 ## Fork another design
 Open up bash to a folder.
 Run `git clone <repo you want to fork>`.
 Open up `Design.js` and make your changes.
+After you are done making changes, reset the design version to `1.0.0` by modifying `"version": "x.y.z"`, (line 11) inside `Design.js`
+Update other information like `name, short_desc, long_desc, message` etc.
 *** Start thinking of this design as a new design from now on. ***
+If you want to continue pulling changes from the parent repo follow Step 3 on this page.
 Submit your forked design as a new design by following the `Submit Your Design` process.
 You are set!
 Imitation...flattery...whatever...